 Regulatory consolidation consists of solo consolidation, which considers only financial entities of which SCB owns more than 75%, and full consolidation (referred to as 'Consolidated'), which encompasses all entities within the Financial Group, including those under solo consolidation, other subsidiaries in finance or support businesses.
-Under Basel III, investment in life insurance businesses or other financial entities in which the Bank and/or the parent company of the Financial Group holds more than 10% but less than 50% of issued shares is considered 'investment outside the scope of consolidation' and will be treated separately according to the BOT's guidelines.
+Under Basel III, investment in life insurance businesses or other financial entities in which SCB holds more than 10% but less than 50% of issued shares is considered 'investment outside the scope of consolidation' and will be treated separately according to the BOT's guidelines.

-Treatment of investment outside the scope of consolidation such as life insurance companies, depends on how much of issued common shares are held by the Bank and/or its parent company with 10% being the threshold level:
+Treatment of investment outside the scope of consolidation such as life insurance companies, depends on how much of issued common shares are held by the Bank with 10% being the threshold level:

-The Bank and/or the Financial Group do not hold more than 10% of total issued common shares:
+The Bank's investment does not exceed 10% of issued common shares:

 The BOT requires that calculation be split into two parts.
-The portion of investment that exceeds 10% of the Bank and/or the Financial Group's net common equity Tier 1 capital (net CET1) must be deducted from the corresponding tier of capital (Corresponding Approach).
-The remaining portion under 10% of net CET1 is assigned a risk weight according to the BOT's quidelines.
+The portion of investment that exceeds 10% of the Bank's net common equity Tier 1 capital (net CET1) must be deducted from the corresponding tier of capital (Corresponding Approach).
+The remaining portion under 10% of net CET1 is assigned a risk weight according to the BOT's guidelines.

-The Bank and/or the Financial Group hold more than 10% of total issued common shares:
+The Bank's investment exceeds 10% of issued common shares;

 In this case which is considered a significant investment based on the threshold approach, the BOT requires calculation to be split into two parts.
-The portion of investment that exceeds 10% of the Bank and/or the Financial Group's net CET1 must be deducted from the corresponding tier of capital.
+The portion of investment that exceeds 10% of the Bank's net CET1must be deducted from the corresponding tier of capital.
 Any shortfall must be deducted from the next higher tier of capital.
 The remaining portion under 10% of net CET1 will be assigned a risk weight of 250%.